TainYanTun/APIQ-interactive-quiz/README.md

 ## 🔒 Security Best Practices

-- Keep your `.env.local` file out of version control
+- Keep your `.env` file out of version control
 - Use strong, unique passwords for database and Redis
 - Regularly update dependencies: `npm audit fix`
 - Enable HTTPS in production